anyswap/CrossChain-Router/tokens/aptos/README_deployment.md

 ```

 ### d. deploy and issue underlyingCoin
-1. copy `aptos-contract/anycoin/sources/wETH.move` to `aptos-contract/anycoin/sources/{coinName}.move`
+1. rename or copy `aptos-contract/mintable/sources/USDC.move` to `aptos-contract/mintable/sources/{coinName}.move`
-2. change the coin name in line 2,35,36  with your coinName
+2. change the `USDC` in line 2,36,37  with your coinName
 ```
-module TEST::wETH {
+module Multichain::USDC {

-string::utf8(b"wETH"),
-string::utf8(b"wETH"),
+string::utf8(b"USDC"),
+string::utf8(b"USDC"),

 ```
-3. run `aptos move compile --save-metadata --package-dir anycoin` to build code
+3. run `aptos move compile --save-metadata --package-dir mintable` to build code
-4. use the deployModule to deploy , modules is the path like `-module {coinName}  -path ../aptos-contract/anycoin/build/anycoin`
+4. use the deployModule to deploy , modules is the path like `-modules {coinName}  -path ../aptos-contract/mintable/build/mintable`
+5. if your want router have MintCapability, run the following tool, and deployer must be the same as router
+    ```
+    go run tokens/aptos/tools/setUnderlyingCap/main.go -h
+    ```

 ### e. register coin to user so that user can hold coin
 ```